sierisimo/publications/TDDWithURMAndKotlin/part2_increment.md

 # TDD With URM and Kotlin - increment

-In the previous article we mentioned a way to start writing our implementation of URM using TDD.
+[In the previous article](https://dev.to/sierisimo/tdd-with-urm-and-kotlin-1dj7) we mentioned a way to start writing our implementation of URM using TDD.
 We also mentioned a lot of questions that came up while writing the `zero` function.

 Now it's time to write the increment function.

 ## Increment function

 We know the `increment` function will be `I(x)`, where `x` represents a register in our _Unlimented Register Machine_.
-We are writing (for now) only the internal that will be used to represent our functionallity.
+We are writing –for now– only the internal that will be used to represent our functionallity.

 Following the same approach we followed for the `zero` function, we start by writing a test on how we expect the function behaves with negative numbers: